 For some DETOX can be a scary word.

-Yet, after studying health and nutrition over the last few years, and dealing with my own health issues with food allergies and intolerances, I now see the importance of a detox.
+Yet, after studying health and nutrition and dealing with my own health issues with food allergies and intolerances, I now see the importance.
 And, it’s not what I thought at all!

 In short, a detox is not scary.

-There are many ways and levels in which a person can detox, from a gentle detox to a big heavy metal detox best followed with a functional medicine doctor.
+There are many ways and levels in which a person can detox, from a gentle detox to a big heavy metal detox best followed by a functional medicine doctor.